 The Yorkshire capital of Leeds and neighbouring city of Bradford are well served with a large range of destinations offered from their local airport...

 Budget carrier Ryanair has set up base in recent years, and the locally based Jet2 airline has an extensive operation from the airport to European hotspots as well as seasonal flights to New York.

-Along with the holiday companies of Thomas Cook and Thomson, Ryanair and Jet2 service holiday favourites such as the Balearics, the Spanish Costas and the Canary islands year-round.
+Along with the holiday companies of Thomas Cook and TUI, Ryanair and Jet2 service holiday favourites such as the Balearics, the Spanish Costas and the Canary islands year-round.